 Overview

-- Group management – responsbilities of the leader and leadership styles in the outdoors.
+- Leadership & Decision Making – responsbilities of the leader & leadership styles in the outdoors.

 - Navigation – map & compass work, and selecting appropriate strategies.